How it all began

 Battle of the Boxes grew even bigger in 2016, with over 120 teams entering, and 60 qualifying for the finals.
 The winner’s prize was £1,250 with the top four teams battled it out using ‘The Grid’ – a workout including multiple barbell movements followed by synchronised team burpees and a sprint to finish.
 Spectators get to watch teams, including regional athletes, going head to head with novice teams too.

-Battle of the Boxes has become so popular, 2017’s event will now be held at the Crowne Plaza, a 2,500 spectator arena, with a £20,000 prize pot to be shared out for the top three teams.
-Now one of the biggest team competitions in Europe, Battle of the Boxes is beginning to see growth on a global level, now known as The European Championships (Team).
+Battle of the Boxes became so popular, the 2017 event was also held at the Crowne Plaza, a 2,500 spectator arena, with a £20,000 prize pot to be shared out for the top three teams.
+Now one of the biggest team competitions in Europe, Battle of the Boxes continued its growth on a global level, now known as The European Championships.

 Battle of the Beasts / The European Championships

 The following year more than 1,000 athletes signed up for Battle of the Beasts, and the number of final places grew to 130.
-The popularity of the event meant that the venue had to be changed to The Crowne Plaza for 2015, which allowed for a growing number of stalls and vendors, and greater floor space to watch the finalists battle it out.
+The popularity of the event meant that the venue had to be changed to the 2500 capacity Crowne Plaza arena for 2015, which allowed for a growing number of stalls and vendors, and greater floor space to watch the finalists battle it out in exciting new tests of fitness.

 The winner of the CrossFit Games 2015 & 2016, Katrin Davidsdottir, came to support the competition, taking on a Three on One challenge where she would complete three workouts against three different athletes.
 Battling it out with the famous CrossFit workout, Fran, followed by a gruelling mix of deadlifts, burpees and handstand walking.
 The stadium lit up with the crowd’s excitement and support for the athletes and so in 2016, two-times CrossFit Games winner Annie Thorisdottir attended to take on a similar challenge, this time with ‘Amanda’ bar muscle ups, handstand walking, legless rope climbs and sandbag sprints.